elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 - 📘 **Master Object-Oriented Programming (OOP)** - Explore the fundamental elements of OOP in Kotlin.

-- 💻 **Apply OOP Principles with Spring Boot** - Solidify your grasp of OOP by integrating its concepts into a 'Dentist Clinic' Spring Boot application.
+- 🌱 **Apply OOP Principles with Spring Boot** - Solidify your grasp of OOP by integrating its concepts into a 'Dentist Clinic' Spring Boot application.

-- 🏁 **Craft a REST API** - Illuminate and test your application through a RESTful interface, leveraging Swagger and unit tests.
+- 🌐 **Craft a REST API** - Illuminate and test your application through a RESTful interface, leveraging Swagger and unit tests.

-- 🎒 **Engaging Take-Home Assignments** - Undertake practical coding challenges to enhance your application's range and depth.
+- 🎒 **Take-Home Assignments** - Undertake practical coding challenges to enhance your application's range and depth.

 </v-clicks>

 <style>